Cruise Port Stop Guide: Geiranger, Norway

 Taxis

 An expensive but convenient way to get around.
-Note that there are limited numbers
+Note that there are very limited numbers

 TOP ATTRACTIONS/POINTS OF INTERESTS